French intelligence queried over al Qaeda shooter

 Like Merah, he appears to have come into contact with a radical Islamic network in prison.
 But Kelkal also formed part of an international network, while Merah - despite his al Qaeda boasts - may have been a lone wolf extremist.

-"The anti-terrorism services knew that one day, a single person, a self-radicalised person who was not necessarily being monitored by the police, could strike," said Jacquard.
+"The anti-terrorism services knew that one day, a single person, a self-radicalized person who was not necessarily being monitored by the police, could strike," said Jacquard.
 "Today, training camps also mean the Internet."

 (Additional reporting by Thierry Leveque, Gerard Bon and Vicky Buffery; Reporting By Daniel Flynn; Editing by Paul Taylor)